teamchong/edgebox/README.md

 **EdgeBox is 1.84x faster than Bun** and **2.65x faster than Node.js** on pure computation.

-The frozen interpreter transpiles recursive JS to native C code, eliminating JSValue boxing overhead in tight loops.
+The frozen interpreter transpiles **all pure JS functions** to native C code, eliminating interpreter dispatch and JSValue boxing overhead.

 ### How the Frozen Interpreter Works